 The Accounting plan also includes unlimited users.
 If you have a larger team where multiple people manage finances—instead of just you as a sole proprietor or freelancer—you’ll definitely want the Accounting plan over the basic, user-limited Accounting Start plan.

-Sage Business Cloud Accounting pros
+Sage Business Cloud Accounting vs. top competitors

 Sage Business Cloud integrates with dozens of third-party apps (which you can browse on Sage Marketplace), but there’s one notable exception to its integration option: payroll.
 If you choose Sage Business Cloud Accounting, you can choose only Sage payroll as your payroll provider.

 And while Sage’s payroll plans aren’t bad, they’re pricier than many other payroll options, especially those built for small rather than midsize businesses.
 For instance, Sage’s HR and workforce management solution for multinational businesses is way outside many Sage accounting customers’ budgets and needs.

 Another shortcoming?
 In spite of its pricey add-ons, Sage Business Cloud doesn’t offer as many features as competitors like Xero or QuickBooks Online.
 For instance, you can’t track mileage, track project time, or manage bills—all of which are pretty crucial for freelancers, small-business owners, and sole proprietors.